 Seyfert's Sextet (Hickson 79)

 Seyfert's Sextet (Hickson 79) is a compact group of six galaxies on the border of the constellations Hercules and Serpens, discovered by Carl Seyfert in 1951, which provides an interesting example of discordant redshifts.
-Five of the galaxies have similar redshifts, indicating velocities of recession ranging from 4,017 to 4,482 kilometers per second.
-However, the sixth, a spiral, is receding from us very much faster – at 19,813 kilometers per second.
+Five of the galaxies have similar redshifts, indicating velocities of recession ranging from 4,017 to 4,482 km/s.
+However, the sixth, a spiral, is receding from us very much faster – at 19,813 km/s.
 If, as is generally accepted, all of these redshifts are due to the general expansion of the Universe, then Seyfert's Sextet is really a quintet of interacting galaxies that just happens to lie along the same line of sight as a much more remote galaxy.
 The dissenting view is that sixth galaxy is physically related to the other five and that the redshift discrepancy is non-cosmological.